ppalucki/owca/docs/allocation.rst

 .. code-block:: ini

-    Arguments:
     node: component used for tasks discovery
     allocator: component that provides allocation logic
     metrics_storage: storage to store platform, internal, resource and task metrics (defaults to DEFAULT_STORAGE/LogStorage to output for standard error)
     anomalies_storage: storage to store serialized anomalies and extra metrics (defaults to DEFAULT_STORAGE/LogStorage to output for standard error)
     allocations_storage: storage to store serialized resource allocations (defaults to DEFAULT_STORAGE/LogStorage to output for standard error)
     action_delay: iteration duration in seconds (None disables wait and iterations) (defaults to 1 second)
     rdt_enabled: enables or disabled support for RDT monitoring and allocation (defaults to None(auto) based on platform capabilities)
     rdt_mb_control_enabled: enables or disables support for RDT memory bandwidth (defaults to None(auto) based on platform capabilities) allocation
     extra_labels: additional labels attached to every metrics (defaults to empty dict)
     allocation_configuration: allows fine grained control over allocations (defaults to AllocationConfiguration() instance)

 ``AllocationConfiguration`` structure contains static configuration to perform normalization of specific resource allocations.